Australia, Japan agree to keep pressure on North Korea

-Australia and Japan have reaffirmed their commitment to pressure North Korea to abandon its nuclear weapons program and enforce sanctions on Pyongyang.
+Australia and Japan on Wednesday reaffirmed their commitment to pressuring North Korea to abandon its nuclear weapons program and enforcing sanctions on Pyongyang.

-Australian Foreign Minister Marise Payne and Defense Minister Christopher Pyne met with Japanese Foreign Minister Taro Kono and Defense Minister Takeshi Iwaya in Sydney on Wednesday.

-She told reporters, "We need to see real steps to complete, verifiable irreversible denuclearization" of the Korean Peninsula.
+"We need to see real steps to complete, verifiable irreversible denuclearization" of the Korean Peninsula, Payne told reporters.

 Payne and Kono had discussed sanctions enforcement with the United State at last month's U.N.
 General Assembly in New York.